preston-thomas/nfl_advanced_statistics/README.md

 # NFL Advanced Statistics Project

-This will hone my machine-learning and data engineering skills while exploring some of my greatest passions in life - NFL football, fantasy football, and advanced metrics.
+This will hone my artificial intelligence and data engineering skills while exploring some of my greatest passions in life - the NFL, fantasy football, and advanced metrics.

 More coming soon...